nss0xvu1yqufia4p/gitlab-token-auth/README.md

 The route to the Gitlab instance is protected using the auth_request directive.
 This instructs the server to first make a request to the auth server before forwarding the request through to the Gitlab instance or returning a 403 error.
 The auth server in turn returns either 2XX response to indicate the user is authenticated, any other response indicates the user is not authenticated

 ### The auth server
-The auth server uses a 128 bit secret, which is passed as an environment variable along with the domain name of the gitlab server.
+The auth server uses a 128 bit secret, which is passed as an environment variable along with the domain name of the Gitlab server.
 #### To generate a token:
 * A random 64 bit value is generated
 * This is concatenated with the 128 bit secret
 * The concatenated value is then hashed using SHA-256
-* The hash is truncated to 128 bits and concattenated with the 64 bit value
+* The hash is truncated to 128 bits and concatenated with the 64 bit value
 * This 192 bit value is then encoded using base 64.
 * As 192 is divisible by 3 the resulting token does not need padding